307Team2/LoungeBackend/Style-Guide.md

 const array = new Array();
 ```

-This style guide was influenced by severa well-written style guides.
+This style guide was influenced by several well-written style guides.
 The most influential were:

 https://github.com/airbnb/javascript